Report of Cash Payments Over $10,000 Received in a Trade or Business - Motor Vehicle Dealership Q&As

 - What a dealer cannot do is aid a customer in structuring a transaction to prevent a Form 8300 from being filed.

-- A dealer who is filing Form 8300 voluntarily because of suspicious activity cannot inform the customer of the filing.
+- A dealer who is filing Form 8300 voluntarily in order to report a suspicious transaction should not inform the customer of the filing.

 What are the penalties if a dealership does not file a Form 8300?

-- There are civil penalties for failure to file a correct Form 8300 by its due date and for failure to provide a statement as required.
+- There are civil penalties for failure to file a correct Form 8300 by its due date and for failure to provide a statement to the payor as required.
+No statement to the payor is required when voluntarily filing a Form 8300 in order to report a suspicious transaction.
+The statement to the payor is only required when the business is required to file a Form 8300.

 - Additional penalties apply for intentional disregard of the filing requirements.